MirantisContainers/mke-docs/content/docs/reference/backuprestore/backup-restore.md

 ## Existing Limitations

-- Scheduled backups, an MKE 3 feature that is planned for integration to MKE 4, have not yet been implemented.
+- Scheduled backups, an MKE 3 feature that is planned for integration to MKE 4, have not yet been inmplemented.

 - Backups must currently be restored in the same cluster in which the backup was taken, and thus restoring a backup to a